 Whoever said "You can't have your cake and eat it too" was definitely in the dark about the benefits of coconut flour!

 Say YES to Your Favorite Foods Again with GLUTEN-FREE Coconut Flour!

 Most people are unaware that there are many reactions to wheat, aside from celiac disease, that can cause health problems.
-Most of us are addicted to breads, bagels, pizza, pasta, waffles and pancakes and would rather die than give them up, and many people do just that -- die from the side effects of eating wheat!
+Most of us are addicted to breads, bagels, pizza, pasta, waffles and pancakes and would rather die than give them up.

 But eliminating gluten from your diet is no small task.
 The good news is that food manufacturers are finally realizing there's a growing need for a variety of gluten-free breads and foods.

 It appears that the tide is beginning to turn against the soy craze and many people are now wisely looking for healthier alternatives.
 Nut flour is becoming more popular but it is expensive and few people can afford to use it regularly.
-There are a variety of other flours like potato, garbanzo, and rice flour, but like soy, these can present a host of health challenges for many people too.
+There are a variety of other flours like potato, garbanzo, and rice flour.

 Coconut flour is a healthy and delicious alternative for most anyone who is allergic to nuts, wheat, milk or other common foods that trigger sensitivities.
 Because so few people are allergic to coconut, it is regarded as hypoallergenic.